davide-bacchini/thesis-ai-manufacturing-chemistry/README.md

 | Grounding accuracy | 72.4% |
 | Strict support rate | 59.6% |

-This step makes the reports more useful as external intelligence rather than simple generated summaries.
+This step makes the reports more useful as evidence based company analysis rather than simple generated summaries.

-## Searchable company intelligence
+## Searchable company reports

-The evaluated company reports are indexed in a chatbot, so they can be queried in natural language.
+The evaluated company reports are indexed in a RAG chatbot, so users can query them in natural language.

+The chatbot helps R&D managers and strategy teams understand what type of AI capabilities a company appears to be developing, which technologies are connected to specific business areas, and how different firms compare across manufacturing, R&D, supply chain, operations, and customer facing activities.

 Example questions: